parallel-fs-utils/fs-drift/README.md

 This of course is a very small run, it just gives you a rough idea of the input parameters and the results you can generate.

+These days fs-drift typically runs on python3, but it does have backwards compatibility with python v2 as well.

-To run it from multiple hosts, you must ensure that fs-drift-remote.py or a softlink to it is in the PATH environment variable.
+To run it from multiple hosts, **you must ensure 3 things**:

+- python's numpy module is installed on every host where fs-drift runs.
 For example:

+    ansible -m shell -a 'yum install -y python3-numpy' all

+or use pip3 to install numpy, it doesn't matter.

+- fs-drift-remote.py or a softlink to it is in the PATH environment variable.
+For example:

     ansible -m shell -a 'ln -svf ~/fs-drift/fs-drift-remote.py /usr/local/bin/' clients

-fs-drift is a program that attempts to stress a filesystem in various ways over a long period of time, in the following ways:
-- file and record sizes are completely random
-- random sequences of reads and writes
-- random sequences of creates and deletes

-Over a long enough period of time it is hoped that this behavior will induce filesystem aging and stress comparable to that experienced by filesystems that have run for months or years.
+- all remote hosts are set up for password-less ssh from the host where you run fs-drift.py

 The workload mix file is a .csv-format file , with each record containing an operation type and share (relative fraction) of operations of that type.
 Operations are selected randomly in such a way that over a long enough period of time, the share determines the fraction of operations of that type.